 There is a reason that potential investors ask entrepreneurs, “What is the market pain?”
 “Pain” is the metaphor used to convey the intensity of motivation that must be present for people to change their behavior.
 An entrepreneur has to meet a serious unmet need, tap into a deeply felt want, or develop something that is otherwise extremely appealing.

-In entrepreneurship education, we teach aspiring innovators to “beta-test” a new product with what have come to be called“earlyvangelists” – a select group of people who will use the product and give honest and critical feedback about what they like and what they don’t.
+In entrepreneurship education, we teach aspiring innovators to “beta-test” a new product with what have come to be called “earlyvangelists” – a select group of people who will use the product and give honest and critical feedback about what they like and what they don’t.
 Any entrepreneur who wants to be successful will go back to the drawing board and tweak the idea, fine-tune the invention, or modify the technology to satisfy the customer’s demands and avoid the mistakes that could otherwise doom his or her business.
 (And for the record, having beaucoup bucks to throw at a bad idea won’t save it, either.
 “New Coke,” anyone?)
-In short, the customer drives the business, and not the other way around.

 But Obama and his fellow travelers on the Left routinely display a really appalling ignorance of all aspects of entrepreneurship and commerce.
 They believe that the public’s demands don’t determine what businesses produce.
 In their view, business (especially clever marketing, which Leftists equate with deceit) creates public demand, and consumers are not shrewd – or at least rationally self-interested – people who are capable of deciding what they want and what they don’t; they are mindless cattle to be manipulated.